BritishPandaChick/100-days-of-code/log.md

 **Thoughts** Debug the first version of my portfolio site project I made for Free Code Camp.
 Now that I have a better sense of Bootstrap and CSS, I'm planning on making a better version of my portfolio site in the future.
 There weren't too many errors, but I did find some bugs which made things appear differently when I test the portfolio site locally than the one in CodePen.
 Once I finished, I pushed the project to Github.
 I used the rest of my time to build a CSS version of the JavaScript logo.
 I did use another CodePen project as reference especially with how they did the container for the text.

 **Link(s) to work**: [Daily CSS Images Challenge Day 31 JavaScript Logo](https://codepen.io/BritishPandaChick/full/EwrgYX/)

+### Day 64: October 19, 2017

+**Today's Progress**: Start building children's toy and game website.
+Added most of the HTML to the website.

+**Thoughts** Started working on the HTML for a brand new website.
+I wasn't quite sure how to approach the home page so I looked at the actual website the company uses to sell the dolls.
+Originally planned on giving separate pages for the dolls, but decided to try adding buttons onto the web page.
+Right now the buttons aren't functional.
+I'll have to play with the JavaScript to see if I can get them to work for another website.

+**Link(s) to work**: [30 Days 30 Sites Day 9 Children's Toy/Game](https://codepen.io/BritishPandaChick/full/XeGbmq/)